jennifer-language/jennifer/docs/milestones.md

 ---

-## M24 - language, concurrency, and platform maturity
+## M24 - language, concurrency, and libraries

-**Planned.** The first batch of [horizon](horizon.md) drafts graduated into a scheduled track: a CLI ergonomic, the language's biggest expressiveness feature, a concurrency-coordination layer, a library, and platform promotion - each already design-shaped in the horizon collection and now committed.
+**Planned.** The first batch of [horizon](horizon.md) drafts graduated into a scheduled track: a CLI ergonomic, the language's biggest expressiveness feature, a concurrency-coordination layer, libraries - each already design-shaped in the horizon collection and now committed.
 Five sub-milestones.
 Each carries the standard discipline (spec + grammar EBNF / PEG + editor highlighters where a language feature lands, a Go package +